Chir0student/AppAddict-Rasticrac/README.md

 - iTunes Locator doesn't work properly

-- Some weird debug messages
+- Some weird debug messages (not really debug messages, but it looks stupid)